Seal skirt steak in vacuum or Ziploc Freezer bag and process sous vide @

 Add the potato as a neighbor…cut the steak in approximate 5oz./150g pieces, and stack one on top of the other.
 Drizzle the sauce over the steak and on the plate, and crown with the bacon.

-People ask me for tips on presentation (occasionally), and I am always flattered.
-There are some fine chefs out there who do presentations that I cannot even imagine replicating.
+There are some fine chefs out there whose presentations I cannot even imagine replicating.
 Even so, I tell people to create altitude, and to put smaller amounts of food on larger and larger plates.
 There is very little mystery to that, but people always seem somehow enlightened when I tell them.
 This pleases me!
 Beyond that, try to combine as many colors as possible, with the exception of blue.
 There are exceptions to that too, of course!
 Who doesn’t love blueberries?

 As always, I hope you gain some insight from this treatment.
 As always, comments are welcome, and I am live most days HERE